AliKhorasaniZ/Todolist-react-express/README.md

 # Todolist Webpage using React-Express-MongoDB

-This repository provides an example of a simple todolist app constructed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This repository provides an example of a simple to-do list app constructed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The frontend and backend are located in different directories for further simplicity.

-## **Table of Contents** :
+## **Table of Contents**:

 - [Project Details](#details)
 - [Requirements](#requirements)